 - Internal transfer into the program from another program within the College requires completion of an application process.
 Students should fill out the Change of Major form and return it to the Sociology department office.
-Applicants for full major status must have completed SOC 101 (C) and STA 215 or STA 115 (C).
-The program also accepts internal transfers as pre-majors, who will convert to full major status upon completion of SOC 101 (C) and STA 215 or STA 115 (C). - External transfer students who wish to enter The College of New Jersey with a Sociology major must meet college transfer admission standards.
+Applicants for full major status must have completed SOC 101 (C) and STA 145 (preferred) or STA 215 or STA 115 (C).
+The program also accepts internal transfers as pre-majors, who will convert to full major status upon completion of SOC 101 (C) and STA 145 or STA 215 or STA 115 (C). - External transfer students who wish to enter The College of New Jersey with a Sociology major must meet college transfer admission standards.